mostafaadawy/block_chain_coin/readmi.md

     20- replacing add block by minePendingTransaction that calls new Block with the pended blocks 21-create a method that check the balance of an address 22- the objective is to determine the amount for or to and calculate the balance for the the 2 addresses
+# test our code
+    23-we call an object from our blockchain cryptocurrency 24-create 2 transaction from to
+    25-mine that pended transactions